 Tours run daily with Bob or Sam – visit the website for more info.

-Close to the village of Westow, the vineyards are owned and run by Stuart and Elizabeth Smith, an established name in the commercial world of grape growing, as the Smiths have been running a vine-supply business for over 20 years.
+Close to the village of Westow, the vineyards were owned and run by Stuart and Elizabeth Smith up until 2016, an established name in the commercial world of grape growing, as the Smiths have been running a vine-supply business for over 20 years.
 The vineyards began in 2006 when seven acres of a gently sloping hillside were planted to vines.
 Said Elizabeth, ‘Before we bought the land, we made regular trips over the course of 12 months to see the plot in all different weathers – to see if it sat in a frost pocket in early morning for example, which could be extremely damaging to the vines.
 But the vineyard is on a south-facing slope, the ideal orientation.’
 With such a lovely rural spot, the Smiths are keen to enhance the wildlife and are working with the RSPB to ensure that bird species such as tree sparrows and barn owls are protected by their activities.

 A selection of modern, disease-resistant red and white grape varieties are grown at the vineyard in addition to some small test plantings of the more familiar French Pinot Noir and Chardonnay grapes, in the hope of producing some delicious sparkling wine in the future.
 ‘Because we are so far north, our vines have been selected specially to ripen early, before the harsh frosts arrive, although we try to put off harvesting for as long as possible to raise the sugar levels in the grapes, which makes a better quality wine.
 The Pinot Noir and Chardonnay grapes tend to ripen later in the season so they are being trialled to see what happens.’